 These live, interactive classes provide a dazzling experience that is both educational and entertaining.
 You and your partygoers will prepare a delicious menu while learning culinary techniques and expert recipes.
 There are even online holiday cooking classes for keeping in the festive spirit!
 This is also a great way to usher in a virtual dinner party.

 If your crew loves to mix, shake and stir things up a little when the weather outside is frightful, live online mixology classes are a virtual holiday party that’s sure to be delightful!

 These mixologists are some of the best in the business and have practiced their craft at the swankiest cocktail bars and watering holes around.
-They’ll teach you how to concoct classics cocktails, pour a few new favorites and even introduce you to some of their own inventions.
+In a fun virtual happy hour event, they’ll teach you how to concoct classic cocktails, pour a few new favorites and even introduce you to some of their own inventions.

 3. Virtual Wine Tasting